bayesian-optimization/BayesianOptimization/README.md

 control it.
 - Go over this [script](https://github.com/fmfn/BayesianOptimization/blob/master/examples/sklearn_example.py)
 for examples of how to tune parameters of Machine Learning models using cross validation and bayesian optimization.
+- Explore the [domain reduction notebook](https://github.com/fmfn/BayesianOptimization/blob/master/examples/domain_reduction.ipynb) to learn more about how search can be sped up by dynamically changing parameters' bounds.
 - Finally, take a look at this [script](https://github.com/fmfn/BayesianOptimization/blob/master/examples/async_optimization.py) for ideas on how to implement bayesian optimization in a distributed fashion using this package.